yaelhm/Classification-model/README.md

 **For pix2pix GAN models:**

-[Train] folder with the training images

-folder with the validation images and
+Three folders with the Training images, Validation images and Test images (nifti images)

+**For Classification models:**

- 5 csv/xlsx files with data names and labels and attribution(train-0,val-1):
+[Train] folder with the training and validation images and 5 csv/xlsx files with data names ,labels and attribution (train/val).

- *TRAIN_FOLD1.csv, TRAIN_FOLD2.csv, TRAIN_FOLD3.csv, TRAIN_FOLD4.csv, TRAIN_FOLD5.csv

 [Test] folder with the test images and csv/xlsx file with data names and labels

+*the images consist of 4 channels: T1WI, T1WIC, T2 and FLAIR.

 ## Included files